Jack-Daly-Eng025/Jack-Daly-Eng025/README.md

-## 👋 Hello World!
-## I'm Jack from Ireland.
-I am trying to develop my skills as a Software Developer.
-## I'm enjoying learning Languages like Python, Rust and Lua.
-Some frameworks I enjoy using include Rocket, Seed, Yew and Tokio.
-## I am also learning UX, UI, Wireframing etc within Blender & Godot and multi-platform application development with Tauri.

-### You can check out my LinkedIn Profile at www.linkedin.com/in/jacqueline-daly-0914191a2

-* 🌱 I’m currently learning new skills and relearning old ones.
-I'm in the process of polishing up my GitHub profile & stats!
-* 💞️ I'm always happy to meet new people and explore new projects.

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Jack
 ============================================================================================================================I am trying to develop my skills as a Software Developer.---------------------------------------------------------I'm enjoying learning Languages like Python, Rust and Lua.
 Some frameworks I enjoy using include Rocket, Seed, Yew and Tokio.
 I am also learning UX, UI, Wireframing etc within Blender & Godot and multi-platform application development with Tauri.
 Keep a eye on my page for any new repositories or projects.* 🌍  I'm based in Ireland.* ✉️  You can contact me at [www.linkedin.com/in/jacqueline-daly-0914191a2](mailto:www.linkedin.com/in/jacqueline-daly-0914191a2)* 🚀  I'm currently working on [30\_DAYS\_OF\_CODE](http://github.com/Jack-Daly-Eng025/30_DAYS_OF_CODE)* 🧠  I'm learning Rocket, Seed, Yew and Tokio.* 🤝  I'm open to collaborating on interesting projects.* ⚡  This profile will change and grow over the next 30 days.
 04/05/2024.